longturn/freeciv21/docs/Getting/compile.rst

   user is keeping his/her computer OS up to date.
 Support by the community for these distributions will be better than for some of the others out there, so keep that in mind if you are not an experienced Linux user.

 .. note::
-  The following instructions on this page are for Linux and MSYS2 on Windows.
-You will need to :doc:`install MSYS2 </Contributing/msys2>` first before continuing here if using MSYS2 on Windows.
+  The following instructions on this page are for Linux.
+Follow the instructions in :doc:`/Contributing/dev-env-msys2` or :doc:`/Contributing/dev-env-macos` first before continuing here if using MSYS2 on Windows or macOS.
-  However, you can also compile on Windows with Microsoft :doc:`Visual Studio </Contributing/visual-studio>`.
-The Visual Studio instructions are self contained.
-  No need to return to this page after following the installation instructions.
-Follow the steps in :doc:`macOS </Contributing/macos>` to setup macOS as a development environment.
-As with Visual Studio the macOS instructions are self contained.

 A C and C++ compiler